Graded strength of comparative illusions is explained by Bayesian inference: Statistical Modeling

 According to the noisy-channel equation (Eq.~\ref{eq:bayes}, i.e., Bayes rule applied to language comprehension), the posterior probability $p(s_i|s_p)$ can be calculated as the product of the prior probability $p(s_i)$ and the likelihood $p(s_p|s_i)$ divided by the evidence $p(s_p)$.
 Therefore, to obtain values for the linking functions in Eq.~\ref{eq:posterior-aggregate} for a given $s_p$, we must compute (or estimate) these three terms on the right hand side of Eq. \ref{eq:bayes}.
 We estimated the prior $p(s_i)$ and evidence $p(s_p)$ using sentence probabilities $p_m$ from a pretrained language model $m$, where $s_t$ is the $t^{\text{th}}$ word in sentence $s$: We estimated $\hat{p}(s_i)$ and $\hat{p}(s_p)$ using both GPT-2 Small (124 million parameters) \parencite{radford2019language} and OPT (1.3 billion parameters) \parencite{zhang2022opt}.
-We chose GPT-2 Small based on prior evidence of strong psychometric fit to human behavioral data \parencite{oh2023does,shain2024large}.
+We chose GPT-2 Small based on prior evidence of strong psychometric fit to human behavioral data during naturalistic language processing \parencite{oh2023does,shain2024large}.
 We chose an OPT model with a larger parameter count to verify that results do not depend critically on the choice of language model.
+We assume that these computational language models can distinguish grammatical and plausible intended messages $s_i$ and anomalous CI sentences $s_p$ by assigning a lower probability score to the ungrammatical sentences, with independent support showing that probabilities from models such as GPT-2 and -3 do not show CI illusion effects\parencite{zhang_can_2023}.
+Given no independent evidence for OPT in detecting the CI anomaly, we do not rule out the chance that OPT might track language statistics differently from GPT-2 Small.
+This is why comparing results from multiple models is crucial to deriving generalizable insights.
 We used the \texttt{minicons} package \parencite{misra2022minicons} to compute the sentence probability from language models.